 What Is CSRD?
 Key Requirements for 2026 Compliance

-2026 is the year when thousands of companies across the European Union are set to publish sustainability reports under the Corporate Sustainability Reporting Directive (CSRD).
-For many, it marks the first time they are legally required to measure and disclose their environmental, social, and governance data.
-The directive establishes sustainability reporting as a permanent component of corporate accountability, positioning non-financial information on an equal footing with financial data.
+2026 marks an important milestone in the Corporate Sustainability Reporting Directive (CSRD)journey, as many organisations across the European Union continue preparing for mandatory sustainability reporting.
+For many, this represents the first time they are required to measure and disclose environmental, social, and governance data in a structured and auditable way.
+The directive establishes sustainability reporting as a permanent component of corporate accountability, positioning non-financial information alongside financial data.

 What is CSRD, and why was it introduced?